 - Swim! - Berlin has a number of indoor swimming pools, many with children's facilities.
 I've created a list of Berlin's best indoor swimming pools to take babies and children to, along with the water temperature noted for each pool (where available online).

 - Indoor Playgrounds - If your kids are missing visits to the local playgrounds, why not visit one of the many indoor playgrounds Berlin has to offer?

 - Kinderkiste Lankwitz

 - Bamboo Land

 - Tropical Islands - Whilst the temperatures aren't quite a 'tropical' as I'd hoped, Tropical Islands, just outside of Berlin, still offer a magical day out for little ones in the Winter months.
-Inside the giant dome (that is big enough that it could house Paris's Eiffel Tower laying sideways), you can find a tropical rainforest, live creatures, hot air balloons, a beach and pools and more, all under cover.
+Inside the giant dome, you can find a tropical rainforest, live creatures, hot air balloons, a beach, pools and more, all under cover.
 Photos and more information about Tropical Islands can be found in my review here.